FAQ about Therapy

 You do not require a referral to attend therapy at W.A.G.
 Therapeutic Service.
 However, if you want to claim Medicare Rebates, a referral will be required from your GP.

 A number of referral pathways are available at W.A.G.
-Therapeutic Service and are outlined in the Fees and Rebates section.
+Therapeutic Service and are outlined in the Rebates section.

 How long will my therapy session take?